angr/angr/docs/core-concepts/pathgroups.rst

   between simgr steps and stops exploration if it gets too low.
-* *Oppologist*: The "operation apologist" is an especially fun gadget - if this technique is enabled and angr encounters an unsupported instruction, for example a bizzare and foreign floating point SIMD op, it will concretize all the inputs to that instruction and emulate the single instruction using the unicorn engine, allowing execution to continue.
+* *Oppologist*: The "operation apologist" is an especially fun gadget - if this technique is enabled and angr encounters an unsupported instruction, for example a bizarre and foreign floating point SIMD op, it will concretize all the inputs to that instruction and emulate the single instruction using the unicorn engine, allowing execution to continue.
 * *Spiller*: When there are too many states active, this technique can dump some